 In addition to giving you a good foundation in listening, you will also hear correct pronunciation (most likely with a British or American accent), grammar rules and vocabulary on certain topics.
-These audio courses are great for driving or listening to on public transit.
+These English audio courses are great to listening to while driving or sitting on public transit.

-Audio courses that focus on specific areas of interest are great for beginners, too.
+English audio courses that focus on specific areas of interest are great for beginners, too.
 For example, if it is important to you to develop the perfect English accent, an audio course is the best way to do it.
-There are lots and lots of specialized courses available.

-Podcasts are daily, weekly or monthly audio programs that you can subscribe to, either for free or for a small fee, which you then download to your computer, phone or tablet.
+Podcasts are daily, weekly or monthly audio programs that you can subscribe to, either for free or for a small fee.
+Then you download to your computer, phone or tablet.
 Podcasts cover so many different topics and come in so many forms, you are bound to find something that interests you!
 News, sports, analytical programs, interviews, pop culture—podcasts have it all.

 Keep in mind that some podcasts may be above your English level.
 Choose those that are not only interesting, but that you can understand as well.
 Some good resources to find podcasts are:

-When it comes to audiobooks, you can now listen to certain genres that tend to have intermediate-level-appropriate vocabulary and grammar, such as young adult and adventure fiction:
+When it comes to English audiobooks, you may want to start with genres that have easier vocabulary and grammar, such as young adult and adventure fiction.